tatetate55/simpleResizer/README.md

 Input integer size

 - prefix
-if you don't want to overwrite original image, you can file prefix.
+If you don't want to overwrite original image, you can file prefix new file.